PlayFab/SDKGenerator/README.md

 ----
 0. Any recent MS-Windows Operating System
 1. You must have Node.js installed: http://nodejs.org/
   * The location of node.exe must be in your PATH environment variable.
 Default: C:\Program Files (x86)\nodejs\
   * Highly suggested that you install Node.js tools for Visual Studio: https://beta.visualstudio.com/vs/node-js/
-2. SdkGenerator requires several PlayFab repositories, placed in the same folder.
+2. SdkGenerator requires several PlayFab repositories, cloned to your local machine, as sibiling folders to SdkGenerator.
- * &lt;parent-folder&gt;/API_Specs = https://github.com/PlayFab/api_specs
   * &lt;parent-folder&gt;/SdkGenerator = https://github.com/PlayFab/SDKGenerator (you're looking at it)
   * &lt;parent-folder&gt;/sdks/&lt;targetSDK&gt; - For every sdk you want to generate, you should git-clone the PlayFab repository for that target into the "sdks" subfolder first.
 In many cases, there are required files in the repo which are not generated
+3. SdkGenerator can be configured to read from other PlayFab repositories, cloned to your local machine, as sibiling folders to SdkGenerator.
+  * &lt;parent-folder&gt;/API_Specs = https://github.com/PlayFab/api_specs

 3. Usage Instructions:
 ----